 A federal law prohibiting employment discrimination against employees and applicants based on:

-Title VII applies to private, state government and local government employers that employ 15 or more employees.
+Title VII applies to private, state government, and local government employers that employ 15 or more employees.
 Title VII also applies to federal government employees and applicants for federal employment.